 Stimulate Blood Flow

 Wheatgrass contains chlorophyll and folic acid, which assist in the production of hemoglobin, the protein that moves oxygen through her blood.
 This should give her more energy to chase birds and bat around her new catnip toy.
-However, some veterinarians believe cats are true carnivores and don’t require plant-based chlorophyll in their diets, according to a 2011 article in "The New York Times."
+However, some veterinarians believe cats are obligate carnivores and don’t require plant-based chlorophyll in their diets, according to a 2011 article in "The New York Times."
 Nevertheless, they agree there’s nothing wrong with munching on wheatgrass, and just because it’s not a requirement in the feline diet doesn’t mean it can’t have potential benefits.

 Vitamins